emmalexandria/udo/README.md

 ### Motivation

-The primary motivation for udo was for my own usage.
+The main motivation for udo was for my own usage.
 I wanted a suid tool which had nice output, easy to understand configuration, and which provided a modern CLI.
 I decided to release it because I figured I couldn't be the _only_ one. doas is nice in that it's far more simple than sudo, but it's still _boring_.
 I doubt this will be a common sentiment — most people want their suid tool to be boring.

 #### Goals